st3kin/python_avo_toast_supply_chain_analysis/README.md

 - **Sourdough bread**
 - **Extra virgin olive oil**

-Using the **Open Food Facts** database, I conducted an origin analysis of three primary ingredients: **avocados, olive oil, and sourdough bread**.
+Using the Open Food Facts database, I conducted an origin analysis of three primary ingredients: avocados, olive oil, and sourdough bread.
 The goal was to highlight the global complexity behind a seemingly simple meal.

 ---

-## 📦 Data Sources
+## Data Sources

 Each ingredient is supported by two files located in the `CSV_files/` directory:

 - **CSV files** (`avocado.csv`, `olive_oil.csv`, `sourdough.csv`) contain product-level metadata and origin tags.
-- **TXT files** list the **relevant category tags** for filtering out non-matching entries.
+- **TXT files** list the relevant category tags for filtering out non-matching entries.

 I focused on:
 - Filtering by relevant `categories_tags`.